psipred/merizo_search/README.md

 ## Databases
-We provide pre-built Foldclass databases for domains in CATH 4.3 and all 365 million+ domains from TED.
+We provide pre-built Foldclass databases for domains in CATH 4.3 and all 365 million domains from TED.
 They can be obtained from [here](https://doi.org/10.5522/04/26348605).
 We recommend using our convenience script in this repository (`download_dbs.sh`) to download them.

 ## Usage